 Have you ever read the ingredients on the back of your favorite store bought BBQ sauce?
-Ick.
 I love me some sweet, tangy store bought BBQ sauce but on the top of the ingredient list is high fructose corn syrup.
-Darn, darn, and double darn!
-That would explain why I am so happy when I dip my spoon in it…all that sugary stuff running through my veins…and as you know, if it feels good, you probably can’t do it, or eat it or dip stuff in it.
 This is a fabulous home made version, and tastes even BETTER, and uses ingredients you likely already have in your pantry!
 Bonus- it only takes 10 minutes to make.

 A worthy subsitute!
 It was hard finding a recipe that didn’t include ketchup.
-I mean if you are going to add two cups of ketchup you might as well be slurping up store-bought…and we can do better.
+I mean, if you are going to add two cups of ketchup you might as well be slurping up store-bought…and we can do better.
 For this recipe, we used canned tomato sauce.
 The richness of the tomato flavor compliments the sweetness of the honey creating the perfect sauce.